-The Department of Mathematical Sciences offers a professionally oriented Master of Arts degree program in applied statistics.
+The Department of Mathematical Sciences offers a professionally oriented Master of Arts degree program in Statistics.
 The lively and versatile curriculum focuses on training that is applicable in the real world, and the program aims to prepare skillful statisticians and data scientists for professional careers in industry.
 The track includes an integral lab component that emphasizes the practice of contemporary data analysis and exposes students to methods, software and theory commonly used in applications of statistics.

-The program requires courses specific to the area of applied statistics, and the student is required to finish ten 4-credit courses and two 1-credit capstone seminars for a total of 42 credits, to be finished in two years.
+The program requires courses specific to the area of statistics, and the student is required to finish ten 4-credit courses and two 1-credit capstone seminars for a total of 42 credits, to be finished in two years.
 An exit exam or final thesis is not required.
 See the Curriculum page for a sample schedule and the course catalog.

-The MA track in applied statistics provides students with a solid foundation of practical knowledge to work with applied statistics in depth, preparing them for future careers in the public and private sectors as data scientists, consultants and engineers who manage and analyze data.
+The MA in Statistics program provides students with a solid foundation of practical knowledge to work with applied statistics in depth, preparing them for future careers in the public and private sectors as data scientists, consultants and engineers who manage and analyze data.
 The department emphasizes faculty guidance and support; there are frequent seminars in different fields, as well as the annual Peter Hilton Memorial Lecture, where distinguished mathematicians and scholars are invited to discuss their research.

 After You Graduate